An Italian Christmas Eve fish recipe: pesce spada alla ghiotta from Sicily.

 -

-Bring a small pot of water to boil and blanche the celery stalk (leave leaves) for less than a minute.
+Bring a small pot of water to boil and blanch the celery stalk (leave leaves) for less than a minute.

 -